 Try putting a smartphone or tablet in the location the thermostat will be installed.
 Check to see how strong the signal is.
 Ideally, you want to be getting a full signal.
 In my experience WiFi reception with smartphones seems to be a lot more reliable than WiFi reception with smart thermostats.
 Therefore, if you’re getting 3 or fewer bars with your smartphone, you may want to look into getting an extender.

 The Laticrete Strata Heat thermostat is Alexa compatible.
 Need I say more?
 I know, I know.
 Just about every product in the smart home world works with Alexa.
-However, for now its the only one of these smart floor heat thermostats that has it.
-So, its kind of a big deal, right?
+However, until recently it was the only one of these smart floor heat thermostats that had it.

 It has a learn schedule option (much like the Nest Learning Thermostat) to go along with the geofencing.
 It records the times you come and go and over time begins to predict when you will be home and when you won’t.